stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 The vertex shader is the same as the previous demos and the fragment shader simply generates a constant colour for all fragments.
 This should render a flat plane since the height of each vertex is zero.

-Next we load the height map image and configure the height-map function to generate the height of the grid vertices:
+Next we load the height-map image and use it to generate the grid:

 ```java
 @Bean